sonocotta/raspberry-media-center/README.md

 ### Power considerations

+#### Hifi and Loud Raspberry

 According to the manufacturer Raspberry Pi Zero requires at least 1 Amp of 5V line, and each of the Loud Raspberry DAC needs at least 1 Amp extra.
 With the total budget requirement of 3 Amps, it is within specs for a non-PD USB-C 5V power line.
 I've decided not to use USB-PD for The Loud model.
-Just make sure your power adapter is capable of 3 Amps (or keep a reasonable volume if it is not)
+Just make sure your power adapter is capable of 3 Amps (or keep a reasonable volume if it is not).

+HiFi Raspberry barely uses extra power compared to what the Raspberry Pi Zero board itself needs.
+No special requirements are there.

+#### Louder Raspberry

 For Louder Raspberry, it is clearly not an option.
 You'd need a PD-enabled power adapter to run the board.
 Ideally, you should supply a 20V 3.25 Amp capable power source, common for modern laptops (Dell, HP, and Lenovo all tested and work perfectly).
 However, pretty much any 9V/12V/20V PD-enabled power adapter will work, most typically phone chargers with a quick charge option.
-The smallest of the family is 25W models, which is plenty enough for both Raspberry Pi and DAC.
+The smallest of the family is a 25W model, which is plenty enough for both Raspberry Pi and DAC.

+The interesting part was all the phone and laptop chargers I used for the test (around five different makes of each), sounded great, with no hissing, no popping.
+(Apart from the Apple ones, they didn’t work.
+Likely they have Apple-specific PD protocol).
+This is probably because modern devices have become so noise-sensitive that manufacturers have been forced to do good work on noise levels.

 Tested and perfectly working models are (others may be available)